vitor-belim/react-nodejs/README.md

     - Created a new `start-dev` script for development, since `npm start` needs to use `node` instead of `nodemon`.
     - The deployment is currently automatic when changes are pushed to the master branch of the server repo.
 It can also be manually issued using the `Heroku CLI`.

+## Improvements

+- [2024-06-19] Implemented token expiration in both client and server.